eshil-patel/Demo-app/README.md

 1. Use semaphore for database connections
 2. REST calls to other microservices + calls to a distributed cache will be on case by case basis
 3. Most beneficial for I/O heavy services
+4. ThreadLocal variables might become a memory issue if you spawn too many virtual threads